eccenca/documentation.eccenca.com/docs/deploy-and-configure/requirements/index.md

 Depending on how much RAM is dedicated to the triple store, Knowledge Graphs up to several million triples can be built and served.

 - Operating System / Hardware
-      - Bare metal server or VM with Ubuntu or RHEL linux OS (see [Installation](./../installation/index.md) for details)
+    - Bare metal server or VM with Debian based linux OS (see [Installation](./../installation/index.md) for details)
     - 16 GB RAM
     - 100 GB free disk space (10 GB for docker images + data + logs over time)
     - docker and docker-compose (we deliver an orchestration including all needed components)
-- Triple / Quad Store
-      - Stardog 7.4.x
-      - Ontotext GraphDB
-      - OpenLink Virtuoso Open Source
-- Identity Management (delivered with orchestration)
-      - Keycloak >= v6.0.1
-      - PostgreSQL >= v11.5
-- Proxy Server (delivered with orchestration)
-      - Apache >=2.4 (incl. rewrite and other modules)

 For an example of a single-node installation refer to the following scenarios: